spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/register-nutanix-cloud.md

 - The Nutanix CAPI version must be compatibe with Palette's CAPI version.

 - A Cluster API (CAPI) image created for the Nutanix cloud platform.
 For guidance, refer to [Building CAPI Images for Nutanix Cloud Platform](https://image-builder.sigs.k8s.io/capi/providers/nutanix).
-To locate created images, navigate in the Nutanix Prism dashboard to **Compute & Storage** and select **Images**.
+Images can be found in the Nutanix Prism dashboard under **Compute & Storage**.

 - A Palette account with system console access.
 The user with this privilege is the *admin user* of the self-hosted [Palette](https://docs.spectrocloud.com/enterprise-version/system-management/#system-console) or [VerteX](https://docs.spectrocloud.com/vertex/system-management/#system-console) instance.